 YouTube Kids also has parental controls that allow parents to block content, share specific content with your child, turn search on or off, review your child’s watch history, and more.

-It’s not a perfect solution—inappropriate content sometimes gets through.
-But it’s far better than letting them roam the internet without any filters at all.
-A good monitoring tool can help bridge the gap.
+It's not a perfect solution—inappropriate content sometimes gets through.
+But it's far better than letting them roam the internet without any filters at all.
+A good monitoring tool can help bridge the gap — unlike other apps, BrightCanary can also monitor YouTube Kids.

 Creating content for YouTube comes with an entirely different set of concerns than consuming content, including: